Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

     ifconfig
     ```

     If the IP address for eth0 is 192.168.1.11, go to step 5.
-If not, set an IP address for the SDB connection in the serial shell of the Pi using the `ifconfig` command:
+If not, set an IP address for the SDB connection in the serial shell of the Raspberry Pi using the `ifconfig` command:

     ```
     ifconfig eth0 192.168.1.11